 The goal of this exercise is to present an update after most of the effort has been carried out during the summer months of 2018.
-A few areas are still to be surveyed, namely the Syrian and the Egyptian waters, and effort is ongoing with the ACCOBAMS Secretariat to facilitate this process during summer 2019.

 Effort is ongoing to prepare a data analysis framework which will facilitate a robust outcome, which will be used by ACCOBAMS Parties and the scientific community at large in shaping and deciding future conservation actions throughout the Basin.